javalite/site-content/src/activejdbc/support.md

 <div class=page-header>
    <h1>Support <small></small></h1>
 </div>

+> Please, do not use comment footer for support, but rather follow instructions  on this page.
+Comments are used strictly to improve content of this page.

 ## Support Groups

 If you have a questions, feel free to post to the respective forums: